Birmingham, Alabama: Other large companies

 AT&T has a major nexus in Birmingham, supported by a skyscraper downtown as well as several large operational center buildings and a data center.

-Blue Cross and Blue Shield of Alabama, Protective Life, ProAssurance, and Liberty National are headquartered in Birmingham.
+Blue Cross and Blue Shield of Alabama, Protective Life, ProAssurance, and Liberty National are headquartered in the city.

 Birmingham has seen a noticeable decrease in the number of Fortune 500 companies headquartered in the city, due to mergers, moves, and buy-outs.
 In 2000, there were ten Fortune 500 companies headquartered in the city, while in 2014 there was only one, Regions Bank.
 Birmingham used to be home to more than thirty publicly traded companies, but in 2011 there were only fifteen.
 This number has increased since, but not significantly.
 Some companies such as Zoe's Kitchen were founded and operated in Birmingham, but have since moved their headquarters.
 Birmingham has rebounded with the growth of companies like Encompass Health Corporation (formerly Healthsouth), Alabama Power Company, Hibbett Sports, Autocar Company, and Books-A-Million.
 Food companies such as Chester's, Jack's, Grapico, Red Diamond, Milo's Hamburgers, and Yogurt Mountain are also based in Birmingham.